TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset: Dataset analysis

-As a first step in our analysis, we want to understand the language coverage of our dataset.
-This study gives hints about the popularity of the Telegram platform in different regions of the world.
-To automatically retrieve the language used in a channel, we leverage Language Detection~\cite{nakatani2010langdetect}, a language detection library implemented in Java by Google with over $99\%$ of precision for $53$ languages.
-To get meaningful results dealing with text-based messages, first, the text has to be normalized and polished from useless information~\cite{uysal2014impact}.
-Hence, we applied the following preprocessing steps: \begin{itemize} \item Deletion of messages shorter than 15 characters: we do not consider messages less than 15 characters long as they do not ensure a high enough accuracy \cite{baldwin2010language}. \item Tokenization: we use the \textit{RegexpTokenizer:} developed by NLTK~\cite{tokenizer} to split the text-based messages into tokens (\ie single words, punctuation symbols). \item Deletion of numbers and emoji: we remove all the numbers and emoji in the documents as they do not provide information about the spoken language. \item Deletion of references and citations: as usernames typically do not help to identify the language used, we discard both references and mentions to groups, channels, or users. \end{itemize} We assign a channel to a specific language only if over 50\% of its messages are written in that language.
+We assign a channel to a specific language only if over 50\% of its messages are written in that language.
 Otherwise, we will not associate a language with that channel.
 At the end of the analysis, we find that the five most spoken languages in our dataset are Russian with 42,983 channels (35.52\%), English with 19,768 channels (16.34\%), Farsi with 16,779 channels (13.86\%), German 4,950 (4.09\%), and Arabic with 2,523 (2.08\%).
 Of particular interest is the strong presence of the Russian and Farsi channels, which likely reflects the popularity of Telegram in Russia and Iran, despite Russia's government banned Telegram from 2018 to 2020~\cite{liftRussianban}, and it is still banned in Iran~\cite{akbari2019platform}.
 Although Iran banned Telegram on 30 April 2018~\cite{IranBanTelegram}, in our dataset, there are 4,635 out of 16,779 (27.62\%) channels in Farsi created after the date of the ban.
 Instead, looking at the last activity of Farsi's channels, we find that more than 66.53\% (11,164) channels continued to operate after the ban.
 Regarding Russian channels, as shown in section Sec.~\ref{sec:temporal}, they continue to appear also after the ban of 2018.